eugenioLopezRamos/buscador-chilecompra-frontend/new todo.md

 - Pagination for saved searches/saved results
 - Login on mobile looks weird, needs fix
 - Password resets
+- Handle redirects when accessing unauthorized parts of the site (instead of just rendering blank pages)

 ## DONE ##
 - Clean up the actions/reducers/etc related to the test fetcher, and thank it for its service